 It is considered Egyptian pizza, and American President Obama ate it when visiting Egypt in June 2009.
 It has existed since ancient Egyptians with the name “Feteer Maltoot” and is an offering to the Gods.
 It usually appears at weddings and holidays.

-3. Koshari – The National Dish Of Egypt
+3. Koshari – The National Dish of Egypt

 It is a pity if you ignore Koshari when you step into Egypt.
 This recipe is a harmonious combination of rice, macaroni, lentils, chickpeas, and a layer of spicy tomato sauce on top.
 Its rich flavor will fascinate you immediately.